-In the 1960’s the area around what was known as Leninplatz worked as a breaking pointing between Friedrichshain and Alexanderplatz.
-It was there that, gradually, the buildings started to look bigger and bigger resulting on what was the center of East Berlin at Alexanderplatz.
+In the 1960s the area around what was known as Leninplatz worked as a breaking pointing between Friedrichshain and Alexanderplatz.
+It was there that, gradually, the buildings started to look bigger and bigger, resulting in what was the center of East Berlin at Alexanderplatz.
 But it wasn’t always like that.

 The Buildings around Leninplatz